 Blue Haven invests in physical assets, such as real estate and sustainable timber, that can serve as hedges against inflation, currency price fluctuations and other macroeconomic factors.

 While markets can be highly effective at scaling solutions, many great ideas require sub-commercial capital or grant funding.
 The Blue Haven team believes philanthropy is an essential part of a well-diversified portfolio and uses this asset class strategically when market-rate financial returns do not make sense.
-With a bias towards organizations in early stages of growth, Blue Haven funds a range of projects, from supporting the field of impact investing to improving civic engagement through a donor-advised fund with ImpactAssets.
+With a focus on organizations in early stages of growth, Blue Haven funds a range of projects, organizations and companies through a donor-advised fund with ImpactAssets.
 We have two philanthropy portfolios, Initiatives and Civics, that reflect the interests of our cofounders.